sevenc-nanashi/voicevox/README.md

 [write] 21:05:39 E:/voicevox-project/voicevox/dist_electron/background.js
 [startup] Electron App

-(node:152588) ExtensionLoadWarning: Warnings loading extension at C:\Users\katama\AppData\Roaming\voicevox-dev\extensions\ljjemllljcmogpfapbkkighbhhppjdbg:
+(node:152588) ExtensionLoadWarning: Warnings loading extension at C:\Users\...\AppData\Roaming\voicevox-dev\extensions\ljjemllljcmogpfapbkkighbhhppjdbg:
   Manifest version 2 is deprecated, and support will be removed in 2023.
 See https://developer.chrome.com/blog/mv2-transition/ for more details.
   Permission 'contextMenus' is unknown or URL pattern is malformed.